 - On my mother’s DNA test results, it shows Jeff as a 4th-6th cousin.
-They only share 70 cMs (centimorgans) of DNA.
+They only share 70 cMs (centimorgans) of DNA (read how to access centimorgans on Ancestry).
 Typically, 2nd cousins will share between 40-500 cMs.

 - On MY test results, this same cousin shows up in the same category (4th-6th cousin), and we share even less DNA.
 I share only 49 cMs with him.
 He is my 2nd cousin once-removed.

 Then, here is the tricky part.
 My daughter also took a DNA test with Ancestry.
 This cousin would be her 2nd cousin twice-removed.
 In some families, especially those who live in close proximity to their extended families, my daughter might have even grown up knowing this 2nd cousin of her grandmother.
 She only shares 6 cMs of DNA with Jeff – Ancestry places them in a 5th-8th cousin category!